elizabethdaly/data-analysis-project/README.md

 As the average total bill in this restaurant is just less than $20 and the maximum is about $50, it's unlikely that anyone would ever spend $100 here in the first place!

 ## 4. Relationships between variables <a name="section4"></a>
 We have investigated if the tip amount is related to the total bill, and we have explored a little how that relationship is different depending on the subsets of data used.
-We now want to analyse other relationships between the variables of the dataset.
+We now want to analyse other relationships between the variables of the data set.

 ### 4.1 Visualize relationships between numerical variables with pairplot <a name="sec4p1"></a>
 - Suggests a relationship between tip and total bill.
 Done in part 3.